tanaylab/scHiC_embryo/README.md

 ChIP tracks for tal1 and gata1, called *tal1_bigwig* and *gata1_bigwig*.
 Hi-C tracks for the E14.5 HSC and HPC data (called *hic.SC.bonev_npc.NPC_Bonev* and *hic.SC.chen_hsc.HSC_HSC*).
 ChIP tracks for h3k4me1 and h3k27me3 from ENCDOE of 5 different tissues.
 The track names are *ENCODE.bing_ren.e10_5.X.h3k4me1_rep1* and *ENCODE.bing_ren.e10_5.X.h3k27me3_sum*, where X is one of forebrain, heart, hindbrain, limb and midbrain.

+### Dependencies
+Used libraries can be seen in the beginning of all code files.
+Almost all of them are commonly used R libaries.
+The exceptions are a few libraries developed by our lab.
+These are:
+*metacell* - we use here the original version of metacell (metacell-2 was released

 ### Brief explanation of the code files
 *initial_clustering* - this directory contains several files with functions used for the initial analysis of the data - the clustering into C1-3.